gchandra10/gitbooks-dataeng-with-rust/src/chapter3/iterator.md

 `Some(T)`: Indicates that there is a value, and it's of type `T`

-We will discuss more about **Some** in later weeks.
+We will discuss more about **Some** in next chapter.
 It's like you have Some(letter) in your mailbox.

 The purpose is to replace the concept of Null and handle Null Safety.
 It also handles Type Safety.